caseywhorton/Sparkify-ETL-with-Airflow/README.md

 **Airflow Links**

 Airflow has numerous links to run and manage your directed acyclic graphs (DAGs).
-This DAG is configured to run once you
+This DAG is configured to run once triggered by the user.
+The 'play button' all the way to the left under _Links_ will trigger the DAG.
+The remaining links allow you to view the running of the DAG, the completion (or failure) of tasks, the code and refresh Airflow.

 **Connections**